Create a Complex Reactor Script

 Implementing Multiple Action Types

-With the skeleton of the Reactor script set up, it’s time to create action type handler files for each of the action types the scenario will use.
-After each of these have been created, a reference to them will be added in main.js
+With the skeleton of the Reactor script set up, it’s time to create action type handler files for each of the action types the scenario uses.
+After each of these have been created, a reference to them is added in main.js

 to enable it to be run for actions of that particular type.